 Many organizations regard their people as their greatest asset.
 There is no disputing that the ability to hire great talent is a critical component to success, but in today’s pandemic-work-from-home world these great assets could also pose the greatest risk to your business.

 ENow Software's Microsoft Exchange Online blog built by Microsoft MVPs for IT/Sys Admins.

 It’s no secret that the IT landscape has changed dramatically over the past 8 months.
 Due to the pandemic, organizations have had to pivot overnight, and what was hoped to be a short-term problem has turned into the new normal.
 This applies to the way these organizations deal with their customers, employees, and business partners.

-Have you rad part 1 yet?
-This is a hefty topic, thus we had to break it up to two blogs.
-In part 1, Dominik Hoeffling goes over Outlook Mobile security basics, securing access to the service,securing the mobile client, and more!
+Have you read Part 1 of this blog series yet?
+Enterprise Outlook mobile deployment is a hefty topic, which is why we had to break it up to two blogs.
+In Part 1, Dominik Hoefling goes over Outlook Mobile security basics, securing access to the service, securing the mobile client, and more!

 The security perimeter has changed dramatically over the last 5 years.
 The landscape has gone from a tightly controlled on-premise environment to data, identities, and devices being spread across on-premise and several cloud systems.
 How can you protect your data and identities while using a spectrum of on-premise and cloud applications and devices?
 How do you monitor and identify threats?
 How can you quickly identify the pre and post-breach of systems across on-premise and the cloud?

 Office 365 is Microsoft's premier cloud service, and the clear leader in the "back office" server cloud offering market.
 If your organization has not moved to Office 365 yet, it's a safe bet that someone within your organization will be making a strong push to get you there soon.